RodgerOliver/guides/git.md

 `git fetch`

-To search for commits that are not pulled in the local repo.
+To search for commits and branches that are not pulled in the local repo.

 # Fork